 - (i) The location and orientation of the sought-after object are often unknown beforehand.
-Hence, a segmentation method should be invariant under Euclidean isometries, which is clearly violated by picking an arbitrary embedding $X \to \mathbb{R}^2$.
-If μ and ν were fixed measures in Meas(\mathbb{R}^2) with equal mass, then the optimal coupling for $W(\mu, \nu)$ would be invariant under translation (up to an adjustment of the coordinates according to the translation, of course).
+Hence, a segmentation method should be invariant under Euclidean isometries, which is clearly violated by picking an arbitrary embedding X → R2.
+If μ and ν were fixed measures in Meas(R2) with equal mass, then the optimal coupling for W(μ, ν) would be invariant under translation (up to an adjustment of the coordinates according to the translation, of course).
 However, since in this application ν is not fixed this quasi-invariance cannot be exploited.
 Also, there is no similar invariance w.r.t. rotation. - (ii) Any non-isometric deformation between template foreground and the object will be uniformly penalized by the geometric part of the corresponding optimal transport cost.
-No information on more or less common deformations can be encoded. - (iii) Since the mass M of μ , related to the size of the template X, equals the mass of ν , this determines the size of the foreground object in Y. Hence, the presented functionals imply that one must know the scale of the sought-after object beforehand.
+No information on more or less common deformations (learned from a set of training samples) can be encoded. - (iii) Since the mass M of μ , related to the size of the template X, equals the mass of ν , this determines the size of the foreground object in Y. Hence, the presented functionals imply that one must know the scale of the sought-after object beforehand.
 This is not possible in all applications.

 In the next sections we will discuss how to overcome these obstacles.
-By making the embedding $X \to \mathbb{R}^2$ flexible, the resulting functionals become fit for isometry invariance, can handle prior information on more or less common non-isometric deformations and can dynamically adjust the object scale.
+By making the embedding $X \to \mathbb{R}^2$ flexible, the resulting functionals become fit for (almost) isometry invariance, can handle prior information on more or less common non-isometric deformations and can dynamically adjust the object scale.